Maternity – Antenatal

-You will receive the majority of your care from your midwife in your local area at GP surgeries or local Children’s Centres.
-Some of your antenatal care may be at the maternity unit.
+You will receive the majority of your care from your midwife in your local area at GP surgeries, local hospital or Children’s Centre.
+Some of your antenatal care may be within the maternity unit at Torbay Hospital.

 What will be done at clinic visits at the GP surgery?

-At each visit we will test your urine and take your blood pressure.
+At each visit we will test your urine and measure your blood pressure.
 You will be examined to assess the progress and growth of the baby.
-This will give you an opportunity to discuss any issues with the midwife.
+There will also be an opportunity to discuss any issues with the midwife.

 An ultrasound scan will be performed on your first visit to the unit: This is usually when you are between 10 – 14 weeks pregnant.
 This scan is optional.

 An ultrasound scan will usually be performed around 20 weeks of pregnancy.
-This scan is optional and is available at Torbay Hospital or Newton Abbot Hospital.
+This scan is optional and is available at Torbay Hospital.

-Although we are able to see an amazing amount of detail, it is impossible to identify all abnormalities.
-Sometimes a problem can develop later in the pregnancy.
-However, the vast majority of babies are normal and this test will reassure you that your pregnancy is progressing well.
+Although we are able to see an amazing amount of detail, it is impossible to identify all physical changes.
+Sometimes a condition can develop later in the pregnancy.
+However, the vast majority of babies are not affected and this test will reassure you that your pregnancy is progressing well.